 Self-paced surveys

 Giving people their own time to look at and answer polls is an alternative if you are concerned about the pace of a session.
-Using a survey is a great way to make sure people can understand questions fully and provide their answers without the pressure of time in a meeting or lecture.
+Using a survey is a great way to ensure people can understand questions fully and provide their answers without the pressure of time in a meeting or lecture.

-Use of colour
+Use of color

-If you have any comments or feedback about accessibility within Vevox we'd love to hear from you, contact us at hello@vevox.com.
+If you have any comments or feedback about accessibility within Vevox, we'd love to hear from you.
+Contact us at support@vevox.com.